-WE ARE CURRENTLY OPEN TO TRAVEL TO ETHIOPIA (THIS SUMMER, 2018).
+WE ARE CURRENTLY OPEN TO TRAVEL TO ETHIOPIA ( 2019).
 IN ORDER TO REGISTER, PLEASE email US AT: ESAC.NYC@GMAIL.COM.

 FOR MORE INFORMATION, YOU CAN REPLY TO THIS POST.